tperry2x-uk/OpenXTalk-Community-DPE/docs/development/C++-features.md

 >
 > The `<csetjmp>`, `<ctime>`, `<csignal>` and `<cstdlib>` headers require run-
 > time support.
 Because signals and use of some features in `<cstdlib>` are
-> necessary for correct behaviour of the LiveCode engine and/or interfacing with
+> necessary for correct behaviour of the engine and/or interfacing with
 > external code.

 ### Diagnostics library